johanneseising/ts-caldav/readme.md

 });
 ```

-If `startTzid` and `endTzid` are omitted, the event will be stored in UTC.
+If `startTzid`/`endTzid` omitted, event stored in UTC.

-To use full timezone definitions (e.g., for legacy CalDAV servers), you may optionally include your own `VTIMEZONE` component via raw iCal data.
+To use full timezone definitions, include your own `VTIMEZONE` in raw iCal.

-> ⚠️ **ETag Notice**
-> Some CalDAV servers like Yahoo do not return an `ETag` header when creating events.
+> ⚠️ **ETag Notice:** Some servers like Yahoo do not return an ETag when creating events.
+Use `getETag()` to fetch it manually before updating.
-> Because `ETag` is required to safely update events, calling `updateEvent` on strict CalDAV servers may fail unless the `ETag` is manually retrieved via `PROPFIND`.
->
-> You can use the getETag() function to manually fetch the ETag

----

 ### `deleteEvent(calendarUrl, eventUid, etag?)`

-Deletes an event by UID.
-Optionally provide ETag for safe deletion.
+Delete by UID, optionally using ETag for safe deletion.

----

 ### `syncChanges(calendarUrl, previousCtag, localEventRefs)`

-Compares remote calendar state to local references using `getctag` and `etag`.
+Compares remote state using `getctag`/`etag` and returns:

-Returns a structure with:

 - `changed`
 - `newCtag`